-For more about kernel parameters, see [Salt > Formula-pxe >].
+For more about kernel parameters, see Specialized-guides > Salt.

+3.6.2.
 Cached Terminal Updates

 If the bandwidth between the branch server and the terminal is low, or for optimization of the terminal update process, POS images can be cached in advance on the terminal.
 The upgrade can then performed on the terminals when suitable.